echen/scaldingale/README.md

 * For every pair of movies A and B, find all the people who rated both A and B.
 * Use these ratings to form a Movie A vector and a Movie B vector.
-* Calculate the correlation between the two vectors.
+* Calculate the correlation between these two vectors.

 Let's start with the first two steps.